List of JoJo's Bizarre Adventure characters: Part 6: Stone Ocean

 Enrico Pucci is the main antagonist of Stone Ocean and a loyal follower of Dio, having met him in the 1980s while on the path of priesthood at the age of fifteen and received an Arrow from him.
 Pucci would later learn of his twin brother Wes and that he is dating their younger sister Perla, his attempt to break them up ending up in causing her death.
 It was at that time that Pucci acquired his Stand Whitesnake (ホワイトスネイク, Howaitosuneiku), (Note: "Pale Snake" in official English releases.) who can steal a person's Stands and memories in the form of compact discs that can be freely inserted into other people and objects.
 Enrico sought out Dio and learned of his plans of creating "heaven on earth", retrieving one of Dio's finger bones to carry out Dio's plan should he die.
 Placing himself in Green Dolphin Street Prison, stealing Jotaro's memories to execute Dio's vision, Pucci arranged events to create the Green Baby and then absorb it for his Stand to undergo an evolution into the gravity-manipulating C-Moon (Shī Mūn) (Note: "See Moon" in official English releases.) once at Cape Canaveral.
 Enrico uses his Stand's ability to complete its evolution into Made in Heaven (メイド・イン・ヘブン, Meido in Hebun), (Note: "Maiden Heaven" in official English releases.) which can accelerate time up to and past a Big Crunch while preserving all living organisms and prohibiting the souls of the dead from reincarnating.
 The final result of Made in Heaven's time acceleration is a universe where all surviving organisms have subconscious precognition of their destiny, which he believes to be heaven.
 While he killed Jolyne and the others, Pucci is killed by Emporio during a second acceleration of time before his new universe can be made permanent, creating a new universe without the precognitive effects of its previous iteration.
 Made in Heaven was previously named "Stairway to Heaven" (Suteawei Tu Hebun) in the serialization, but was later changed in the tankōbon volumes.

+In Japanese, he is voiced by Tomokazu Seki and Tomoe Hanba (child) in the anime and subsequent appearances, Jouji Nakata in All Star Battle, and Show Hayami in Eyes of Heaven.
+In English, he is voiced by Yong Yea and Anjali Kunapaneni (child).